eugenebokhan/eugenebokhan.github.io/_posts/2021-05-14-introduction-to-metal-compute-part-four.md

                  mipmapLevel: 0)
 {% endhighlight %}

-Calculate the region of the texture and call [`getBytes`](https://developer.apple.com/documentation/metal/mtltexture/1516318-getbytes) function to store texture pixel values to the memory we allocated.
-This function takes a pointer to the start of the preallocated memory and writes pixel values of specified region to it with predefined bytes per row.
-It is quite interesting that Metal doesn't allow you to get the pointer to the raw pixels of the texture, instead it allows you only to export them via `getBytes` and import them with the help of [`replace(region:)`](https://developer.apple.com/documentation/metal/mtltexture/1515464-replace) function.
-The explanation to it is that Metal is able to adjust the private layout of the texture in memory to improve pixel access on GPU while sampling.
-This can be done with texture descriptor's `allowGPUOptimizedContents` flag set `true`.
-There is no documentation on that, but here is an example how the memory reordering could look like:
+Calculate the region of the texture and call the [`getBytes`](https://developer.apple.com/documentation/metal/mtltexture/1516318-getbytes) function to store texture pixel values to the memory we allocated.
+This function takes a pointer to the start of the preallocated memory and writes pixel values of the specified region to it with predefined bytes per row.
+It is quite interesting that Metal doesn’t allow you to get the pointer to the raw pixels of the texture; instead, it allows you to export them via `getBytes` and import them with the help of [`replace(region:)`](https://developer.apple.com/documentation/metal/mtltexture/1515464-replace) function.
+The explanation is that Metal can adjust the private layout of the texture in memory to improve pixel access on GPU while sampling.
+This can be done with texture descriptor’s `allowGPUOptimizedContents` flag set `true`.
+There is no documentation on that, the texture memory layout may differ from GPU to GPU, but here is an example of how the memory reordering could look like this:

 <p style="text-align:center;">
 <img